 Washington State's Mental Health Integration Program (MHIP)

-Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of Collaborative Care.
+Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of CoCM.
 Care managers have access to a large library of recorded webinars on both fundamental and advanced topics related to delivery of mental health services in a primary care setting (that were previously found on the former MHIP website).
 Content for primary care providers is available in the MHIP Toolkit.
-Password and username required for access.
+Password and username are required for access.

 Washington State Legislature, Community Health Plan of Washington (CHPW), and Public Health - Seattle & King County

 - For clinics, care coordinators, providers, and MHIP program managers, please log in to the MHIP toolkit.